aaagab/nargs/readme.md

 # arguments explicit notation
 program.py - --arg-one - --nested-arg-one
-program.py - --arg-two - --nested-arg-two value1 value2 "value 3" ++ --arg-one
+program.py - --arg-two - --nested-arg-two value1 value2 "value 3" + --arg-one
 program.py - --arg-two="value1 value2 \"value 3\"" - --nested-arg-two

-# built-in arguments
+# built-in arguments (alias prefix is developer defined)
-program.py :help
+program.py --help
-program.py :usage
+program.py --usage
-program.py :help --metadata --version program.py :help --metadata --uuid4
+program.py --help --metadata --version program.py --help --metadata --uuid4
 ```

 ## Glossary
 - **Generic Package Manager (GPM)**: References to the Generic Package Manager can be found throughout this documentation.
 The Generic Package Manager is an ongoing project that is not available publicly yet.
 For instance `gpm.json` file refers to main configuration file from package managed by the Generic Package Manager.
 The import statement `from ..gpks.nargs import Nargs` is also related to GPM.
 Nargs is a standalone module and does not need the Generic Package Manager, however Nargs Module is needed in order to continue the Generic Package Manager development.
-- **user**: Developer who creates a program that uses Nargs as a module.
+- **developer**: Developer user who creates a program that uses Nargs as a module.
-- **end-user**: Person that interacts on the command-line with a program using Nargs module.
+- **end-user**: User who interacts on the command-line with a program using Nargs module.
+- **maintainer**: User in charge of developing and maintaining Nargs software.
-- **Host Program**: Program created by user that imports Nargs as a module.
+- **Host Program**: Program created by developer that imports Nargs as a module.
 - **arguments**: In code arguments are objects from Nargs CliArg class.
 In definition arguments are tree nodes with properties and children arguments.
 On the command-line arguments are selected by typing their aliases.
-- **arguments siblings level**: Arguments are defined with a tree structure where executable (i.e.: `main.py`) is generally the root argument.
+- **arguments node level**: Arguments are defined with a tree structure where executable (i.e.: `main.py`) is generally the root argument.
 Nested arguments can be defined at will from the root argument.
-Each argument is on a siblings level.
-Root argument is siblings level 1, then its children are on siblings level 2, and siblings level continue incrementing if more children of children are added.
+Each argument is on a node level.
+Root argument is node level 1, then its children are on node level 2, and node level continues incrementing if more children of children are added.
-- **arguments aliases**: User calls arguments on the command-line with arguments' aliases.
+- **arguments aliases**: End-user calls arguments on the command-line with arguments' aliases.
 For a given argument `arg_one` aliases may be `--arg-one, -a, argone, arg-one`.
-Arguments' aliases are only unique at their siblings level.
+Arguments' aliases are only unique at their node level.
-- **arguments names**: An argument name is a string chosen by user to identify an argument at the argument's siblings level in the arguments definition tree.
-An argument's name is unique at its sibling level.
-Argument's name is later used in code by user to set program's logic.
+- **arguments names**: An argument name is a string chosen by developer to identify an argument at the argument's node level in the arguments definition tree.
+An argument's name is unique at its node level between siblings arguments names.
+Argument's name is later used in code by developer to set program's logic.
 - **arguments forks**: An argument's fork consists of both the argument and all its children.
 A new argument's fork consists of both a new instance of the argument and new instances of its children.
 Argument's forks are independent.
 It means that when an argument's fork is modified, it does not modify any other forks of the same argument.
-- **command-line**: It is either the end-user's terminal command-line from `sys.argv`, user providing a command-line string with Nargs Class `cmd` parameter, or end-user providing a command-line with Nargs built-in `cmd` argument value.
+- **command-line**: It is either the end-user's terminal command-line from `sys.argv`, developer providing a command-line string with Nargs GetArgs `cmd` option, or end-user providing a command-line with Nargs built-in `cmd` argument value.
 - **Nargs Arguments' contexts**:
     - **command-line arguments**: Arguments are provided through the command-line i.e. `program.py --my-argument my_value my_other_value --my-other argument`.
-    - **arguments' definition**: Arguments are defined either in a JSON file, YAML file, or a Python dictionary. i.e. `{"prog": "arg_one": {"nested_arg":{}}}`
+    - **arguments' definition**: Arguments are defined either in a JSON file, YAML file, or a Python dictionary. i.e. `{"args": "arg_one": {"nested_arg":{}}}`
     - **in code arguments**: It generally refers to `main.py` file.
-It is where user writes program's logic using arguments. i.e. `if root.arg_one.nested_arg._here:`
+It is where developer writes program's logic using arguments. i.e. `if root.arg_one.nested_arg._here:`
 - **Root argument**: It is the command-line's first argument or the calling program name with or without path.
 It starts the cmd. i.e.: in cmd `dev/prog.py --arg-one` root argument is `dev/prog.py`

 ## Nargs Class